 Cuisines That Use Saffron

 The saving grace for those who are worried about the expense is you only need to use a small amount in any dish.
-Indulging in spoonfuls of delicious Arabic Chicken Tagine or Mutton Biryani is sure to delight the taste buds and quell all disputes surrounding the price of this spice.
+Indulging in spoonful of delicious Arabic Chicken Tagine or Mutton Biryani is sure to delight the taste buds and quell all disputes surrounding the price of this spice.